nishamuktewar/techtree/topics/UXaccessibility.md

 MIT has a cool lab that works on accessibility design for those in wheelchairs and with other special considerations.

+Lechal would allow for smart phone directions to be programmed in, then used for those who may not have hands free to continually check for directions (e.g. cane, walker).
+One of my favorites is the way Bengler thinks about this with Chorderoy, a tactile product concept that would allow users to type into wireless interfaces with one hand, without need for a keyboard, on-screen keyboard, or a flat surface to rest on.
+One project in Japan leveraged GPS and map data to create an interactive map of surfaces that might be difficult for the less mobile to transverse without

 __Web needs to take into account various user biases:__

 * Color blindness (text distinction problems. blue green problems)